brikis98/yevgeniy-brikman-homepage/_posts/2024-05-15-trunk-music.md

 ## The good

-- Another good entry in the Bosch series, this time with a look at sleazy movie makers and Las Vegas.
+- Another good entry in the Bosch series, this time with a look at sleazy moviemakers and Las Vegas.

 - Some decent detective work, and a few fun action scenes.